Manikandan-Raju/project/README.md

-# GitHubActionsExample
-Simple example of using GitHubActions
+# This is my project